 “No hidden costs” is already at the heart of what we do, because we’re an ethical lettings agency.
 We’re landlords ourselves with firsthand experience of the poor practices that go on, so we’re fully behind the government’s sentiments.
+There is a slot game called Jackpot Pinatas that is only http://vozhispananews.com/las-vegas-casinos-that-no-longer-exist/ for mobile.
 However, only a truly committed property professional can understand the ramifications of this legislation – and be aware of the very real dangers that it poses to the uninitiated.
 To be clear, a custodial sentence is a distinct possibility for the ill-prepared landlord, irrespective of the size of their property portfolio.

 So, let me lay out the facts, the dangers and the solutions that we feel all landlords need to know right now.

 Permitted fees a landlord can charge a tenant

 The first piece of tenant fees guidance is to abide by the list of permitted payments – it’s non-negotiable.
 Since 1 June 2019, neither landlords nor agents can charge tenants (in the private rented sector in England) anything other than rent and related fees.
 Here’s the Permitted Payment list of just 8 items:

 - Refundable tenancy deposit – capped at 5-6 weeks’ rent depending upon the value of the annual rent

 - Refundable holding deposit capped at 1 week’s rent

 - Payments to tenant-requested changes to a tenancy